-The Company has posted a reclamation bond of US\$20,185 on the Golden Arrow property.
-The Plan of Operations required an increase in the reclamation bond to US\$94,011 upon commencement of exploration.
-The Company has applied to the Bureau of Land Management for a refund of the Golden Arrow bond and Emgold Mining Corporation will be responsible for all future bonding on the property.
+The Company has posted reclamation bonds totaling US\$20,185 on the Golden Arrow property.
+The Company has applied to the Bureau of Land Management for refunds of the Golden Arrow bonds.
+Emgold Mining Corporation will be responsible for all future bonding on the property.
+On April 23, 2019, the Company received a bond refund of US\$18,037.